Mayor says about 300,000 Covid-19 infections in Moscow – latest updates

 Germany's confirmed cases rise by 1,284

-The number of infected people in Germany increased by 1,284 to 169,446, data from Worldometre tracker showed.
+The number of infected people in Germany increased by 1,284 to 169,446, data from Worldometer tracker showed.

 The reported death toll rose by 123 to 7,398, the tally showed.